kally-life/autospam/README.md

 # Autospam

 This is a test for learning python.
 You can use it free.
+Press F1 ti start, F2 to pause, Esc for exit to spam

 # Info
   Tested on python 3.7.6